 - Shaking of head

 - Exercise intolerance

-Good horse management, including prompt attention to any evidence of infections, problems with teeth, nasal discharge, injury to the head, or signs of cysts or tumors will help prevent sinusitis in many cases.
+Good horse management, including prompt attention to any evidence of infections, problems with teeth, nasal discharge, injury to the head, or signs of cysts or tumors will help prevent sinusitis in most cases.

 Prevention of all cases of sinusitis is unrealistic, but adequate attention to general horse health, keeping the environment as clean as possible, and evaluating each horse's health routinely will minimize the seriousness of the condition.